o0101/-/README.md

 ## What great developer ergonomics?

-- Custom elements for scoped styles and organization
+- Custom elements
-- Template literals for dynamic markup
+- Templating literals
-- Void tags for brevity
+- Void tags
-- Inline events for clarity
+- Inline events
-- Minimal boilerplate for efficiency
+- Minimal boilerplate
-- Small base class size for extensibility and maintainability
+- Small class size

 It's important to remember that what constitutes great ergonomics, like great sports car seats, varies for individuals.
 While there may be some things we can all agree on, other things may be harder to.
 It's good to keep this diversity in mind when evaluating any project.

+## What do these things provide, tho?

+- Custom elements provide scoped styles and organization
+- Template literals provide dynamic markup
+- Void tags provide brevity
+- Inline events provide clarity
+- Minimal boilerplate provide efficiency
+- Small base class size provides extensibility and maintainability

 # Our manifesto